CGI Security Documentation

 --without-check-httpd-user

-don't check to make sure cgiwrap is being run by server userid -
+Do not check to make sure CGIWrap is being run by the server userid.
+This is not recommended.

 --without-check-owner